-Join us for these evening tours down the River Thames exploring the architectural landmarks that contribute to making London such a vibrant and dynamic city.
-These river cruises will look at the impressive mix of historic and modern architecture that makes the river-front so architecturally diverse.
+Join us for this evening tour down the River Thames exploring the architectural landmarks that contribute to making London such a vibrant and dynamic city.
+This river cruises will look at the impressive mix of historic and modern architecture that makes the river-front so architecturally diverse.

 The Thames embankments are home to Somerset House (Sir William Chambers/Dixon Jones), Tate Modern (Sir Giles Gilbert Scott/Herzog & de Meuron), Oxo Tower, Royal Festival Hall (Allies and Morrison refurbishment), Foster’s City Hall, Riverbank House (David Walker Architects) and the Design Museum to name a few.